NB Application for this course for September 2023 entry is now closed.

 Scottish students are guaranteed a job for one year in a Scottish school following graduation as part of the GTCS Teacher Induction Scheme.
 After graduating, candidates register with the GTCS for provisional registration and on successful completion of a probationary teaching year will be awarded full registration.

 When a person successfully completes a teacher education programme at a Scottish university they will receive a teaching qualification.
-By law they must register with the GTCS before they can be employed as a teacher in a Scottish education authority nursery, primary, secondary or special school.
-A teacher’s fitness to teach (ie in terms of conduct) will be considered at the point of application for registration.
+By law they must register with the GTCS before they can be employed as a teacher in a Scottish local authority school.

-Newly qualified teachers in their probation year currently start on a salary of £28,113 in Scotland.
-Secondary teachers get an additional £8,000 if they choose to complete their probationary year anywhere in Scotland, and primary teachers get £6,000 extra.
-Once you are fully registered, this increases incrementally over the first six years from £28,113 to £42,336.
+Newly qualified teachers in their probation year currently start on a salary of £32,217 in Scotland.
+Secondary teachers get an additional £8,000 if they choose to complete their probationary year anywhere in Scotland.
+Once you are fully registered, this increases incrementally over the first six years from £32,217 to £48,516.

 The Teacher Induction Scheme offers a guaranteed one-year training post to every eligible student graduating with a teaching qualification from one of Scotland’s universities.
-Visit In2Teaching's Teacher Induction Scheme Frequently Asked Questions page for more details.
+Visit In2Teaching's Teacher Induction Scheme webpages for more information.

 PGDE Secondary (Religious, Moral and Philosophical Studies): Entry requirements and application information